MarianaCLages/LAPR2/docs/SprintB/US09/US9.md

 ### 3.1.
 Rationale

-**The rationale grounds on the SSD interactions and the identified input/output data.**
+**The rationale grounds on the SSD interactions, and the identified input/output data.**

 | Interaction ID | Question: Which class is responsible for... | Answer  | Justification (with patterns)  |
 |:-------------  |:--------------------- |:------------|:---------------------------- |